 - Changing Your Beneficiary

-The information on this website is meant to provide a general description of certain features of the Lesley University Retirement Plan, which became effective on January 1, 2012.
+The information on this website is meant to provide a general description of certain features of the Lesley University Retirement Plan, which became effective on January 1, 2012, and subsequently amended.